-Whiplash and Serious Neck Injuries Sustained from a Car or Truck Accident
+Whiplash and Serious Head and Neck Injuries Sustained from a Car, Motorcycle or Trucking Accident

 Types of neck injuries